Breakthrough-Energy/PreREISE/README.md

 ## 1. Setup/Install
-This package requires MATLAB, Gurobi, MATPOWER and WesternInterconnect.
+This package requires MATLAB, MATPOWER and Gurobi.

 ### A. MATLAB